ipspace/netlab/docs/caveats.md

 (caveats-bird)=
 ## BIRD Internet Routing Daemon

+* You have to build the BIRD container image with the **netlab clab build bird** command.
 * BIRD is implemented as a pure control-plane daemon running on a Linux VM or as a container with a single external interface.
 You can set the node **role** to **router** to turn a BIRD instance into a more traditional networking device with a loopback interface.
 * _netlab_ installs BIRD software in a container image or a VM on top of Ubuntu 22.04.
 The current version of BIRD shipping with Ubuntu 22.04 is 2.0.8.
 * BIRD supports a single router ID that is used for BGP and OSPF.